USM Art Department

 For those who want certification to teach art in Maine and who already have a BA, BFA, or MFA in studio art, we offer our BFA with a concentration in art education.
 For most people this means taking the 30-credit professional education sequence to fulfill all state requirements.
 This can usually be completed in two years.
 Field experiences and student teaching placement schools are located in southern Maine.

-For those who want a BFA in art education, without a Maine k -12 state teaching license, we offer alternative student teaching experiences based within community arts, non-profit arts, and regional art organizations.
+For those who want a BFA in art education, without a Maine k-12 state teaching license, we offer a community art track with alternative student teaching experiences based within community arts, non-profit arts, and regional art organizations.
 Students choosing this option will complete all other coursework that is required to graduate with a BFA in art education, but will not earn a k-12 teaching license.

 For more information, contact the Department.